 2. Start with simple use cases, but don’t forget the visionary ones

-You start with an inventory that includes all your current activities and then you list your envisioned future ones.
+You start with an inventory that includes all your current activities, and then you list your envisioned future ones.
 It is important to look far enough into the future to align the visionary activities being part of the privacy framework design not to slow down progress at later stages.
 Simple use cases usually deliver the most business value, so you should start with them until you run out of them.
-Only then you start to increase the complexity level.
+Only then do you start to increase the complexity level.
 There will be upcoming blog posts & webinars focusing first on concrete tactics to gain efficiencies in digital media investments and followed by tactics to bring a marketing data-asset actionable in 1-to-1 channels besides digital media.

 3. Combining web behavioural data with customer data requires strict privacy compliance and technical enablers

-Looking at previous first interpretations of the Data Protection Authorities across Europe, it’s inevitable that an informative cookie banner without an audit trail for a legally valid consent just won’t be enough.
+Looking at previous first interpretations of the Data Protection Authorities across Europe, it’s inevitable that an informative cookie banner without an audit trail for legally valid consent won’t be enough.
 Additionally, you need a common key to combine users online with known customers in an environment where typically cloud solutions are used instead of old premise data warehouses.
 Therefore PII-data elements or plain text customer identifiers need to be pseudonymised, and that needs to happen both real-time (request responding in 50ms) and at scale.
 How to get all this in place?
 We are happy to share our learnings and mistakes too!